-Review of the financial statements of the Company revealed that Miwani Sugar Company was incorporated in 1989 and wholly acquired Miwani Sugar Mills Limited, a private company.
+Review of the financial statements of the Company revealed that it was incorporated in 1989 and wholly acquired Miwani Sugar Mills Limited, a privately owned company.
 There was no evidence of audit of the financial statements by the Auditor General between 1989 and 2001 when the Company was placed under receivership.
-The receiver managers then appointed a firm of auditors and was approved in the year 2009 to audit the financial statements from the financial years 2000/2001 to 2019/2020.
-However, no evidence has been provided for appointing the private auditors with the knowledge, consent and approval of the Auditor-General as required by the repealed Exchequer and Audit Act or affirmed in accordance with Section 23 of the Public Audit Act, 2015.
+The receiver managers appointed a private auditor in the year 2009 to audit the financial statements from the financial years 2000/2001 to 2019/2020.
+However, no evidence has been provided to show that the appointment of the private auditors was done with the knowledge, consent and approval of the Auditor-General as required by Section 23 of the Public Audit Act, 2015.